stringparser/node-whech/readme.md

 - Was the script run from a bin?
 - There is some config file asociated to it?
 - What is the main or/and global `node_modules`directory?
-  - If so fetch me some fields from that package
+- Get me some fields of their the local and global packages

 ## install

     $ npm install --save whech

 ## usage

 ```javascript
 var whech = require('whech');